 - UNLOCK, remove a lock from a resource

-WebDAV is supported on various servers, including Apache, Microsoft’s Internet Information Systems, SabreDAV, Nginx, ownCloud and Nextcloud.
+The WebDAV protocol is supported on various servers, including the Apache HTTP server, Microsoft’s Internet Information Services, the SabreDAV server, Nginx server, ownCloud and Nextcloud.

 Nextcloud and ownCloud are suites of client-server software for creating and using file hosting services.
 Though similar to Dropbox, both are open source, which allows anyone to install and operate them free of charge on a private server.

 Microsoft Windows has native support for WebDAV in its explorer.
-Linux supports it in GNOME Files and Konqueror and Dolphin file managers.
+Linux supports WebDAV in GNOME Files and Konqueror and Dolphin file managers.
 There’s native support for CalDAV and CardDAV on macOS.
-Version control systems such as Git and Apache Subversion use WebDAV, as well.
+Version control systems, such as Git and Apache Subversion, use WebDAV, as well.

-WebDAV started as a way to give the editing functionality back to the World Wide Web.
-Since then, it has been extended many times, most notably to support versioning capabilities, which are necessary for editing.
-Others extensions added scheduling, contact sharing and search to enhance working on remote servers.
+The WebDAV — or, Web Distributed Authoring and Versioning — protocol started as a way to give the editing functionality back to the World Wide Web.
+Since then, WebDAV has been extended many times, most notably to support versioning capabilities, which are necessary for editing.
+Other extensions added scheduling, contact sharing and search to enhance working on remote servers.

 Sign up for our newsletter